Travel Advisory for Burkina Faso

 Do

-- Ask permission before taking photos of people or private property.
+- Ask for permission before taking photos of individuals or official buildings.

 Don't